filjoseph1989/weatherapp/README.md

 ## License

-This project is not licensed yet under the MIT License.
-It is possible that licensing might be applied in the future.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.